ChrisMacNaughton/charm-vault-k8s/README.md

 The vault charm deploys [Vault][vault-upstream], a tool for securely managing secrets used in modern computing (e.g. passwords, certificates, API keys).

+In addition to deploying and initializing Vault, this charm provides a relation for other charms to request that Vault's CA sign a certificate for the related charm, enabling the related charm to manage it's own TLS keys locally.

 ## Usage